Guide to Gamefish of the Amazon

 Although they look awfully similar to their razor-toothed brethren, their diet and aquarium behavior gives them a reputation for placidity.
 That’s not the case when hooked on light tackle, however.
-They can be determined fighters and are far more of a fishing challenge than a piranha of similar size.
+They can be determined fighters and are far more of a fishing challenge than anglers expect.

 Great fun on light tackle

-The greatest danger they present to the angler is the safe removal of hooks from their horrid litle snapping jaws.
+The greatest danger they present to the angler is the safe removal of hooks from their horrid little snapping jaws.
 They do, however, taste awfully good pan-fried or grilled!

 More about breathing air...